The Great Eastern (album)

 The Great Eastern is the third studio album by Scottish indie rock band The Delgados.
 It was released on 17 April 2000 in the United Kingdom on their own Chemikal Underground record label, and later on 9 May 2000 in the United States.

 The Great Eastern was their first album not to be named after a cycling theme – the title refers to a textile mill in Glasgow, latterly a hostel for the homeless.

 Reception

-At the end of 2000, The Great Eastern was included in several publications' lists of the year's best albums, including being named fifth best by Mojo and 28th best by NME.
+At the end of 2000, The Great Eastern was listed among the year's best albums by Mojo, who ranked it fifth, and NME, who ranked it 28th.
 The album was nominated for the 2000 Mercury Prize.

 In 2008, The Great Eastern was ranked at number 49 on Mojo's list of "The 50 Greatest UK Indie Records of All Time".

 Track listing

 Personnel

 Credits for The Great Eastern adapted from album liner notes.